CORONAVIRUS/COVID-19 PANDEMIC LEGAL INFORMATION AND RESOURCES

 Financial Assistance through the Federal Government

 In addition to traditional Small Business Association funding programs, the CARES Act established several new temporary programs to address the COVID-19 outbreak.
-The SBA is still accepting new applications for the Paycheck Protection Program (PPP) and the Economic Injury Disaster Loan (EIDL)-COVID-19 related assistance programs (including EIDL Advances) based on available federal appropriations funding.
+As of August 8, 2020, The SBA is no longer accepting new applications for the Paycheck Protection Program (PPP).
+The Economic Injury Disaster Loan (EIDL) program is still open to new applicants but there is no further funding available for the advance/forgivable portion of these loans.
 EIDL and Paycheck applicants who have already submitted their applications will continue to be processed on a first-come, first-served basis.
-The Paycheck Protection Program is anticipated to remain open to applicants through August 8th.

 Financial Assistance through the State of Illinois

-Gov. Pritzker has announced that the state is deferring sales tax payments for more than 24,000 small- and medium-sized bars and restaurants, and the administration has ensured small businesses from every county are eligible to apply for low-interest coronavirus disaster assistance loans of up to $2 million from the U.S. Small Business Administration.
+Gov. Pritzker has announced that the state is deferring sales tax payments for more than 24,000 small- and medium-sized bars and restaurants.
+Those who qualify will not be charged penalties or interest on late payments due for February, March and April 2020.
+The administration has ensured small businesses from every county are eligible to apply for low-interest coronavirus disaster assistance loans of up to $2 million from the U.S. Small Business Administration.

 Under the CARES Act, the stimulus payments will not be counted as taxable income for recipients, as the rebate is a credit against tax liability, and is refundable for taxpayers with no tax liability to offset.

-The 10% penalty for taking early distributions from qualified retirement plans, including IRAs and 401(k)s, is waived.
+The 10% penalty for taking early distributions from qualified retirement plans, including IRAs and 401(k)s, is waived for qualified individuals.
 The waiver applies to distributions taken between January 1, 2020 and December 31, 2020.
 Up to $100,000 of distributions can avoid the penalty.